Food Tours, Activities and Experiences in Queenstown

 Whether you’ve just done a bungy jump and need some comfort food STAT or simply prefer to experience a place through its flavours, you’ll definitely find something to suit in Queenstown!
-The South Island town might be more known for its adrenaline experiences, but it have a vibrant food scene well worth discovering.
+The South Island town might be more known for its adrenaline experiences, but it has a vibrant food scene well worth discovering.
 From award-winning wines to oversized gourmet burgers, Queenstown has come up with a few famous foodie experiences over the years.
-Check them out here, as well as a few underrated experiences, in this list of things to do in Queenstown for foodies!
+Check them out here, as well as a few underrated experiences, in this list of the best foodie experiences in Queenstown.

 1. Do a Tour of the Gibbston Valley Wineries

 Did you know that Queenstown is part of the Central Otago wine region?
 Exploring the surrounding wineries takes foodies on a scenic tour of the Gibbston Valley that follows the Kawarau River.
-There are many ways to experience the wineries of the region, from riding to the wineries on a self-guided cycle tour with Around the Basin Bike Tours (find out more and book your tour on Viator or Tripadvisor) to joining a small-group tour with Queenstown Wine Trail (on Viator and Tripadvisor).
-The latter also includes a traditional New Zealand-style lunch and cheese tastings.
+There are many ways to experience the wineries of the region, from riding to the wineries on a self-guided cycle tour with Around the Basin Bike Tours (find out more and book your tour on Viator or Tripadvisor) to joining a small-group tour with Queenstown Wine Trail (on Viator, Tripadvisor and Klook).
+The latter also includes traditional New Zealand-style lunch and cheese tastings.
 Learn more about the wineries of the area in the 10 Wonderful Wineries in Queenstown.

 2. Do a Craft Brewery Tour

 As well as wine, Queenstown is also home to a small brewing community.
-Visit some of the local craft breweries and microbreweries with beer tastings included on the Hop On Beer Tour.
+Visit some of the local craft breweries and microbreweries with beer tastings included with Queenstown Beer Tours.
 The guided tour takes you through the stunning Gibbston Valley and includes a lunch stop with gourmet food and a specially-matched beer.
 Tour-goers also get a behind-the-scenes look at some breweries to learn how they make the good stuff.
 Find out more about the tour, read reviews and book your tour on Viator, Tripadvisor or Klook.

 3. Cruise and Indulge in a Gourmet Barbecue at Walter Peak

 Combine great food, a scenic cruise, fascinating history and Kiwi farming on the Walter Peak Gourmet BBQ Lunch experience.
-Depart from Queenstown on the historic steamship, the TSS Earnslaw complete with its own onboard museum.
+Depart from Queenstown on the historic steamship, the TSS Earnslaw, complete with its own onboard museum.
 After a scenic cruise, you’ll arrive at Walter Peak High Country Farm to indulge in a barbecue lunch of Central Otago meats and all of the fixings.
 Day-trippers also get treated to a Kiwi sheep shearing demonstration or a sheepdog demonstration!
 Find out more about the trip, read reviews and book the tour for yourself on Viator, Tripadvisor, Klook or KKday.
 This is also a wonderful thing to do if you’re travelling with family, as listed in the 20 Things to Do in Queenstown with Kids.

 5. Check Out Some of the Town’s Street Eats

-You don’t have to empty your wallet to have an awesome foodie experience in Queenstown.
+You don’t have to empty your wallet to have awesome foodie experiences in Queenstown.
 Check out some of the more affordable eateries and street eats available.
-Head to the food trucks, such as Erik’s Fish & Chips on Earl Street for classic Kiwi fish and chips or The Empanada Kitchen on Beach Street for gourmet empanadas!
-The grill restaurant, Flame on Beach Street, also has an unmissable NZ$10 lunch deal, while New Zealand-style savoury pies at Fergbaker on Shotover Street are also a must!
-See more ideas in our Cheap Eats in Queenstown.
+Head to the food trucks, such as Erik’s Fish & Chips for classic Kiwi fish and chips and deep-fried kiwifruit.
+Our favourite burger joint (much to many travellers’ surprise) is Devil Burger, while New Zealand-style savoury pies at Fergbaker are also a must!
+See more ideas in The Top Cheap Eats in Queenstown.

 6. Spend the Evening at a Fine Dining Restaurant